 The Carbide Difference

 Not all carbide is created equally.
 Diablo controls their own carbide blend processes and are able to dial in a finished material that has outperformed the competition so far.
 These carbide teeth resist breaking off and dulling on tough materials.
 You may have seen testing where Diablo puts their blade against several other competitors in a demolition cocktail that includes asphalt shingles, flashing, pressure-treated wood, and fluted masonry nails.
 Most blades on the market, including bimetal, can make it through most of the materials.
 However, it’s these hardened nails that other blades have an issue with.

 That test was designed to show off what Diablo can do in some really tough materials.
 But the meat and potatoes of a reciprocating saw blade’s life isn’t cutting through hard metal nails and screws.
-It’s wood and nail embedded wood with standard nails that ends up being the majority of the wood blade’s diet.
+It’s wood and nail-embedded wood with standard nails that end up being the majority of the wood blade’s diet.

-When we tested eight cordless reciprocating saws head-to-head, the wood cutting test required them to cut through 2 x 12 pressure treated pine that was embedded with five 16D nails.
+When we tested eight of the best reciprocating saws head-to-head, the wood cutting test required them to cut through 2 x 12 pressure-treated pine that was embedded with five 16D nails.
 Though not included in the results because the differences were negligible, we also tested them in clean wood.
 Once all the dust settled, I brought a couple of other nail embedded wood reciprocating saw blades to compare the cutting performance to.

 In those tests (all three blades on the Ridgid Gen5X Reciprocating Saw and using orbital action), what I found was that Diablo Demo Demon Carbide-Tipped Recip Blades were consistently faster than other carbide-tipped and bimetal blades that I compared it to.
 How much faster?

 It was a whopping 3% faster – roughly 0.3 seconds.